 The main reason for its application is the desire to prevent such dynamics by setting up alarms and intervening before the situation worsens.
 Its objective is to understand which type of customer or segment is most affected by the dynamics of defection so you can identify corrective actions to take.

-To give you an example, at Landbot, we used every churn and contraction above 150€ monthly recurring revenue (MRR) as a trigger to identify the cause behind it and reactivate when possible.
+To give you an example, at Landbot, we used every churn and contraction above 150€ monthly recurring revenue (MRR) as a trigger to identify the cause behind it and reactivate when possible. (🧐 There's always more on how to generate revenue for your business from a customer support perspective).
 The idea was to reduce the time window between churn and reactivation (especially in case of failed payments) by getting in touch with the churn client as soon as possible.
 The strategy allowed us to control the churn rate throughout the whole year and with only two months above eight and a half percent:

 Only an efficient examination of these phenomena can enable the development of appropriate customer retention strategies aimed, as the name suggests, to keep the acquired customer base as solid as possible.